 I love the woods behind my house but you probably will find me communing with the trees instead of on a 5 hour power hike.

 I’ve had a lifelong struggle with trying to be a success on other people’s terms.
 I’ve always cared a lot, okay, maybe too much, about what others think.
 Being raised in the Northeast, it was all about what school you went to, what your major was, what your graduate degree was in and where were you working.

 I tried to find success by working hard to achieve other people’s measures of success.
 I choose an Economics major in college (and ended up sneaking in as many art courses as I could.)
 I worked in advertising because that could be respected.
 I then moved to New York City, where there were so many opportunities to succeed in the game of earning the recognition of others.

 I’ve been on a hunt to be true to myself and define success on my terms ever since.
-I explored my creative side through art and by getting a degree in graphic design from Parsons (never did see Heidi or Tim, though.)
+I explored my creative side through art and by getting a degree in graphic design from Parsons (never did see Heidi or Tim, though if you’re a Project Runway fan.)
 When it was time for a change, I moved on to life coaching so I could help others in a more meaningful way.
-As a life coach, I gravitated towards helping others figure out their gifts and purpose.
-It didn’t all come together until I realized that my love and fascination with advertising fit into the picture of gifts and purpose into a career as a branding consultant.
-I help people see their unique genius and package it so others can see it too.
+As a life coach, I gravitated towards helping soulful, sensitive entrepreneurs unlock their awesomeness.

 Some tidbits about me: